|Free caulking is available to any SKRECC member who is working on

 Touchstone Energy Home

-Build your new home to our Touchstone Energy Home Standards, and receive a
+Build your new home to our Touchstone Energy Home Standards to lower your

 Contact your local South Kentucky Rural Electric